 According to a November 2015 list published by the MLCC, Hillsdale is the only county to prohibit restaurants and bars from serving liquor all day on Sundays, though three villages in Michigan have the same restrictions, and 16 cities, townships, and villages prohibit sales of packaged liquor on Sundays.
 Other local governments only prohibit Sunday morning liquor sales.

 Hillsdale Market House also does not need a Sunday permit to sell packaged liquor on Sundays.

 Retail stores must comply with the Michigan Licensing and Regulatory Affairs minimum price list, which sets the minimum selling price for alcohol and product selection, that can change up to four times a year.
-In addition, liquor licences are costly to acquire.
-To apply, a business must submit up to 11 forms, pay a $70 nonrefundable inspection fee and an annual $150 license fee, submit proof of property ownership and purchase, and pay an additional fee if requesting multiples permits or licenses.
+Also, liquor licenses are costly to acquire.
+A business must do the following to apply: submit up to 11 forms, pay a $70 nonrefundable inspection fee and an annual $150 license fee, submit proof of property ownership and purchase, and pay an additional fee if requesting multiples permits or licenses.

 Vega said the complex regulations forced El’ Cerrito to buy two liquor licenses, one for each side of the restaurant.

 “They considered this side as another restaurant, so they made us get another license, because we were gonna have more hard liquor and beer,” Vega said.